sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=xF5Ow4o218w&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

+### 1. Theme of the Article
-The bullish harami trading strategy is a two-candle pattern that forms during a downtrend, signaling potential reversal.
-Here's a structured summary:
+- Introduces the bullish harami pattern, a two-candle formation typically observed during a downtrend.

-### Key Components:
-1. **Pattern Identification**:
+### 2. Trading Product Highlighted
+- Focuses on the S&P 500 as the trading product for backtesting purposes.

+### 3. Indicators and Pattern Details
+- **Bullish Harami Pattern**:
+  - Consists of two candlesticks:
-   - **First Candle**: A large bearish candle with a long red body, indicating strong selling pressure.
+    - First candle: A large bearish candle with a long red body, indicating strong selling pressure.
-   - **Second Candle**: A small bullish candle (often referred to as a "doe" or green candle) that is entirely engulfed by the first candle's body.
-This signifies market indecision.
+    - Second candle: A small bullish candle (often referred to as a "doe"), which is completely engulfed by the body of the first candle.

-2. **Market Context**:
-   - The pattern occurs during a downtrend, suggesting bearish momentum before showing signs of potential reversal.

-3. **Trading Rules**:
-   - Hold the trade for approximately 10 days.
-   - Entry signal is when the bullish harami pattern is identified.
+  - Represents market indecision, with opening and closing prices being very close.

+### 4. Strategy Details
+- Trading Rules Applied:
+  - The strategy involves selling after 10 trading days following the formation of the bullish harami pattern.
+  - The equity curve resulting from this strategy is displayed in the article.

-### Performance Metrics:
+### 5. Backtest Performance
+- **Performance Metrics**:
-- **Win Rate**: Between 55% to 70%, varying depending on holding period.
+  - Win rate ranges between 55% to 70%, depending on the holding time.
-- **Risk-to-Reward Ratio**: Average profit per trade is about 2.5 times the risk, indicating a favorable reward compared to potential loss.

-### Considerations and Questions:
-1. **Pattern Specifics**:
-   - Clarify if specific conditions (like wick length or color) are required beyond candle size and engulfment.

-2. **Holding Period**:
-   - Holding for 10 days suggests it's a swing trading strategy, leveraging potential trend reversal rather than intraday movements.

-3. **Risk Management**:
-   - Understand how risk is measured (e.g., stop-loss placement) and its impact on overall strategy performance.

-4. **Market Conditions**:
-   - Consider how the strategy might perform in varying market environments, such as strong uptrends or periods of high volatility.

-5. **Historical Performance**:
-   - Examine the equity curve for volatility and drawdowns, recognizing that while returns are attractive, losses can occur.

-6. **Strategic Logic**:
-   - The strategy likely hinges on a reversal after a downtrend, capitalizing on market indecision before potential upward momentum.

-7. **Variations and Reputability**:
-   - Explore variations of the pattern and seek insights from other traders to gauge reliability across different market conditions.
+- **Timeframe Tested**:
+  - Backtested on S&P 500 data from 1993 to present day.

-### Conclusion:
+### 6. Conclusions
-The bullish harami is a promising strategy with historical performance suggesting profitability.
-However, thorough analysis and practice in identifying patterns are essential.
-Understanding its mechanics, potential pitfalls, and adaptability to market changes will be key to successful implementation.
+- The bullish harami pattern, when combined with a sell signal after 10 trading days, shows consistent performance in terms of win rate across different holding periods.
 </details>

 <details>